raggleton/PythiaPlotter/README.md

 - Note, there's a bash script, `DO_NOT_USE_makeGraphFromPythia.sh`, that is old and out of date.
 Only kept for posterity, and as a reminder of how painful bash can be.

 ## Future plans
+- [ ] Make into interactive diagram, so that if you mouse-over a particle, you can see what it decays into and where it's from easily (highlight, or make everything else transparent)
 - [ ] Add check to see if PYTHIA output or not
+- [ ] Combine with Latex to represent particle names properly
+- [x] Option to auto-open resultant PDF (make default?)
 - [x] Command-line option for input txt filename (and output?)
-- [ ] Combine with Latex to represent particle names properly
-- [ ] Make into interactive diagram, so that if you mouse-over a particle, you can see what it decays into and where it's from easily (highlight, or make everything else transparent)
 - [x] Parse full Pythia output
 - [x] Simplify particle lines where you get repeats e.g. `195:g -> 278:g -> 323:g -> 394:g` to become `195:g -> 394:g`
 - [x] Add option of highlighting user-specified particles in the graph (e.g. interested in production of certain particles)